top of page

 My work started long before I ever became a therapist.
 Even in high school, I was deeply curious about emotions and how people can heal from the inside out.
 I thank my high school volleyball coach—who was also my psychology teacher—for introducing me to the power of understanding the mind.
 That curiosity is at the core of my practice, and my teachings, intuition, and lived experiences continue to shape it today.

-Over the years, I learned this: healing isn’t just mental, it’s something we embody.
+Over the years, I learned this: healing isn't just mental, it’s something we experience through awareness, relationship, and presence.

 Every body has a story, and these stories aren’t just in our heads.
 These stories live in our breath, our muscles, our nerves, our relationships, and the ways we’ve learned to protect ourselves.
 This understanding guides my practice.